jaysonzlin/atomic-chess/README.md

 5. **Start the Game**
 - Open `index.html` in your web browser
+- When prompted, enter your Lichess API token
 - Select difficulty level (1-8)
 - Click "Play Game" to start
 - Make moves by clicking pieces and their destinations